timpending/va-productions/readme.md

-# Von Arden Productions
+# Von Arden Productions 2.0

 Website redesign for a freelance videographer based in Baltimore.

-###Ideas on what to Use:
-- SASS
-- jQuery
-- HTML
-- CSS